business

 New Mexico is best suited for small businesses, cost conscious investors and privacy minded individuals.
 They are a good fit for internet businesses, consulting, real estate and other location independent businesses.

-Privacy: Members and Managers are not listed.
+Members and Managers are not listed.
 Only the Organizer (us) has to list their name.
-With no additional annual reports there are also no additional chances for your name to be exposed or nominee services to pay for.
+With no additional annual reports, there are also no additional chances for your name to be exposed or nominee services to pay for.

 Delaware offers over a hundred years of well-defined corporate case law to act as precedent.
 They also have a dedicated court system for hearing business disputes called the Court of Chancery.
 This court system which ensures cases are heard quickly.
-However, if you a creditor is pursuing you, then the last thing you generally want is a fast track trial.
+However, if your creditor is pursuing you, then the last thing you generally want is a fast track trial, let alone constant litigation.
 They also do not have as favorable of asset protection laws.
 This combination makes Delaware ideal for large corporations, but not for small business.

 For large corporations such formalities are important.
 It is also important to have a dedicated court system for complex matters.
 The only difference most small business owners will notice are the significantly higher fees that Delaware levies on its companies.

-Price: There are several hundred dollars in fees, including a $300 annual franchise tax.
+Delaware LLCs command several hundred dollars in fees, including a $300 annual franchise tax.
 The Secretary fee to change registered agents is $50.
-Again, large companies may not notice these fees, but small companies certainly will.
+Again, large companies may not notice these register fees, but small companies certainly will.

-Privacy: Delaware allows anonymity and nominee officers.
-There are cheaper ways to obtain anonymity, though (New Mexico).
+Delaware allows anonymity and nominee officers.
+There are cheaper ways to obtain anonymity, though, like New Mexico.

 You can obtain the benefits above for a much lower price elsewhere.
 Delaware has obtained a certain mystique because of the large corporations which reside there.
 However, you should not believe that Bank of America has the same needs as an entrepreneur.
 Find out more on Delaware Post Incorporation and Checklist here.